thoughtspot/thoughtspot.github.io/_reference/tscli-command-ref.md

 Each subcommand may have several options.

-To view help for a subcommand, type `-h` for the subcommand option:
+To view help for a subcommand, type `-h` after the subcommand option:

 ```
 tscli [subcommand] -h